 \subsubsection{Model Performance Comparison and Insights}

-As summarized in Table~\ref{tab:performance}, LightGBM achieved the highest performance, with an F1-score of 0.806 and a PR-AUC of 0.831 when the window size was set to three, which were the best scores among all the models.
-These results suggest that LightGBM effectively identifies session boundaries while maintaining a well-balanced tradeoff between precision and recall.
-In addition, Table~\ref{tab:performance} reveals several notable trends across models and metrics.
-The tree-based models (LightGBM, XGBoost, and CatBoost) consistently outperformed the linear models (SVM and LR) in terms of the F1-score and PR-AUC, indicating their advantage in capturing complex interactions among features.
+As summarized in Table~\ref{tab:performance}, LightGBM achieved the highest performance, with an F1-score of 0.806 and a PR-AUC of 0.831 at a window size of three, the best results among all the models.
+These results suggest that LightGBM effectively identifies session boundaries while maintaining a balanced trade-off between precision and recall.
+Futhermore, Table~\ref{tab:performance} reveals several notable trends across models and metrics.
+The tree-based models (LightGBM, XGBoost, and CatBoost) consistently outperformed the linear models (SVM and LR) with respect to the F1-score and PR-AUC, indicating their advantage in capturing complex feature interactions.

 Another key observation concerns the window size $w$.
-Several models improve the performance as $w$ increases from one to two or three, but some show that the performance decreases performance drops at $w = 3$ or $w = 4$.
-This suggests that although incorporating contextual information is helpful, excessive context or long-range dependencies may introduce noise and degrade segmentation accuracy.
+Several models improved the performance as $w$ increased from one to two or three, but some showed a performance drop at $w = 3$ or $w = 4$.
+This suggests that while incorporating contextual information is helpful, excessive context or long-range dependencies may introduce noise and degrade segmentation accuracy.

-In summary, LightGBM proved to be the most effective model under the proposed method, offering the best overall balance across the evaluation metrics and providing a clear answer to RQ2.
+In summary, LightGBM proved the most effective model under the proposed method, offering the best balance across the evaluation metrics and providing a clear answer to RQ2.